 - Add butter to the dry ingredients and toss it to coat with flour.
 Working quickly with clean fingers or a pastry blender, rub or cut butter into the flour mixture until it resembles coarse meal.

 - Add frozen raspberries to the mixture and toss to coat.
 Drizzle the heavy cream evenly over the mixture.
 Toss with a fork, scraping up from the bottom, until the dough starts to clump together.
 Knead the mixture together in the bowl until it comes together in a mass.
-It’s okay if there are a few stray bits and dry patches; the most important thing is to avoid overworking the dough.
+It's okay if there are a few crumbs and stray bits.

 - Turn out the dough on a parchment-lined baking sheet.
-Press in stray bits gently and shape the dough into an a 7 to 8-inch square about ¾-inch thick.
-It should look a bit rough and ragged.
+Press in stray bits gently and shape the dough into an a 7 to 8-inch square about 3/4-inch thick.

 - Using a knife or bench scraper, divide the square into 9 smaller squares.
 Divide each square in half diagonally to make 18 small triangles.